gbmhunter/blog/content/programming/languages/rust/running-rust-on-microcontrollers/_index.md

 ## Language Features

+Let's explore some of Rust's language features and how they are applicable to embedded firmware.
 ### Ownership

 One of the core differences between Rust and C/C++ is that Rust implements a robust ownership model into the programming language.
 This prevents many memory-related bugs that can occur in C/C++ (think memory leaks, dangling pointers, e.t.c.). **These benefits that Rust provides are just as applicable to embedded firmware as they are to software.**